 - Counselling students: Free

-Medicare rebates are available for sessions with Psychologists and Social Workers if a Mental Health Care Plan has been put in place by a General Practitioner.
+Medicare rebates are available for sessions with Psychologists if a Mental Health Care Plan has been put in place by a General Practitioner.
 Bulk-billing is not automatic, but is at the discretion of the practitioner.
 Medicare rebates are not available for sessions with counsellors.

 If you would like some help to select a counsellor reception staff will be able to provide further information to help you decide.